Location: Statewide; dates vary by goose zone.

 Non-toxic shot: Required

-Requirements to participate: Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2013 Snow Goose Permit.
-In addition hunters must complete a harvest report and submit it by May 28, 2013.
+Requirements to participate: Current Pennsylvania hunting license, federal duck stamp (for individuals 16 and older), Pennsylvania Migratory Game Bird license, and a free 2014 Snow Goose Permit.
+In addition, hunters must complete a harvest report and submit it by May 25, 2014.

-Waterfowl hunters in Pennsylvania will again have a special opportunity to harvest snow geese in Pennsylvania in spring 2013.
-The U.S. Fish and Wildlife Service has approved a Conservation Order for snow geese.
+Waterfowl hunters in Pennsylvania will again have a special opportunity to harvest light geese (snow geese and Ross’ geese) in Pennsylvania in spring 2014.
+The U.S. Fish and Wildlife Service has approved a Conservation Order for light geese.
 A Conservation Order is a special management action authorized by the federal Migratory Bird Treaty Act to control certain wildlife populations when traditional management programs are unsuccessful in reducing overabundant wildlife populations.
-Federal and state regulations allow for additional harvest of snow geese, in response to concerns about their growing numbers across North America.
+Federal and state regulations allow for additional harvest of light geese, in response to concerns about their growing numbers across North America.

 The only practical way to reduce the population to that level is to increase annual hunter harvest, which in recent years has averaged nearly 180,000 birds in the U.S. and Canadian portions of the Atlantic flyway.
-Pennsylvania's snow goose harvest has been steadily increasing over the past decade averaging about 13,000 per year.
-During the 2012 Snow Goose Conservation Season, a reported 568 active Pennsylvania hunters harvested 3,420 snow geese.
+Pennsylvania's snow goose harvest (regular and conservation seasons combined) has been steadily increasing over the past decade averaging about 11,000 per year.
+During the 2013 Snow Goose Conservation Season, a reported 578 active Pennsylvania hunters harvested 3,162 snow geese.
 The conservation season has been designed not to threaten the long-term status of the snow geese.
-Waterfowl managers will carefully monitor the status of snow geese annually to insure the population is not overharvested.
+Waterfowl managers will carefully monitor the status of snow geese annually to ensure the population is not overharvested.
 Once the population has been reduced the conservation season may be terminated or modified to keep the population at the stated goal.